 This is your homepage in Commun.it Dashboard.
 With this list, you don’t have to go searching for mentions or retweets.
 In one click you get all the latest interactions, relevant and addressed to you, prioritized by your highest-value relationships.
 We’ve found it very useful.

 Each of your members in Commun.it gets a profile panel.
 Besides the expected stuff, the juicy part in the profile is the Recent Engagements section, which traces back the history of all your interactions with the member.

-When you click on a member in Commun.it Dashboard, you get a summary of all your interactions with him.
+When you click on a member in Commun.it dashboard, you get a summary of all your interactions with him.
 It is so cool to be reminded of what sort of follower you are dealing with when you need to engage.
 The summary informs you about member’s engagements with you (e.g. 1 reply, 1 mention) and your own engagements with the member (e.g. 2 replies).

-Supporters, Influencers, and other Cool People
+Supporters, influencers, and other noteworthy people

 Categorizing our Twitter members into Most-Engaged, Supporters and Influencers, Commun.it helps us to map our followers, investigate our interaction with them and learn more about the way they use Twitter.

 Starring members – kind of like starring a Gmail mail – allows you to make a list of the followers you are interested in, making it easier to build a relationship with them.

 Often people mention your website without including your Twitter username, and you miss these great opportunities to connect with your fans.
 This is where Leads by Mention comes in handy.

 This feature shows you all the people that mentioned your website or retweeted you recently.
 You can monitor up to two websites.
 This is superb.